 For starters, the fish wouldn't fit in their dip net.
 Freckles had to lip her to get her in the boat.
 This fish was a team effort.

-The next perfect condition that helped this event was water temperature.
-The weekend before our event temperatures had ranged from 54 to 58 degrees, with the warmest areas being the stained water on the south end of the lake.
+The next perfect condition that helped this event was the water temperature.
+The weekend before our event, temperatures had ranged from 54 to 58 degrees, with the warmest areas being the stained water on the south end of the lake.
 I felt like all Henry needed was about four or five warm days and a dose of that good old west Texas wind to be just about right.
-The week prior to the 14th, the area had high temperatures in the 80's all week and enough wind to warm the water up to 63 degrees in the morning and 66 to 68 in the afternoon.
+The week before the 14th, the area had high temperatures in the 80's all week and enough wind to warm the water up to 63 degrees in the morning and 66 to 68 in the afternoon.

 Our tournament stats even made the TP&W newsletter the week after the event.
 It's one heck of a lake.
 And the fact that it is probably one of the top fisheries in Texas should be a point of pride for our local inland fisheries office (as well as west Texas anglers).
-Thanks Charlie, we appreciate your efforts.
+Thanks, Charlie.
+We appreciate your efforts.

 "This was a once-in-a-lifetime fish and tournament.
 Freckles and I found those fish on Saturday, but we had no idea they were so large.
-On Sunday when we went into the neck where they were, there were more in the area than we had seen the day before.
-When Freckles got her in the boat, we just sat and looked at each other.
+On Sunday, when we went into the neck where they were, there were more in the area than we had seen the day before.
+When Freckles got her in the boat, we sat and looked at each other.
 We were speechless.
 Finally, reality set in.
 We weighed her and got her back into the livewell quickly.

 "We would like to thank Fred Wall, Grubbs Store, and the Garza County Deputy who gave me a ride to Grubbs and contacted the game warden.
 It took all of us to make this event happen.
 So thanks to all of you, Mad Man Lures, and Dianne Wall Insurance Agency for her tournament sponsorship," said Gilmore.